-Comtest telecommunications product testing, compliance, approvals, and certification body services are unparalleled in Australia.
-We offer a one-stop compliance service for all telecommunications manufacturers and importers targeting the Australian, New Zealand, European and Asian markets.
+Comtest telecommunications testing, compliance, approvals, and certification body services are unparalleled in Australia.
+We offer a one-stop service for all telecom manufacturers and importers targeting the Australian, New Zealand, European and Asian markets.

 We have an international reputation for consistently providing high-quality acoustic testing and certification of equipment to the appropriate telephony regulatory standards.